The sets and some other info in this guide are outdated. I will update it in the next few weeks.

 Necromancer Casting Priorities

-- Renewing Undeath.
-If there’s a corpse under someone in your group, and they are either missing health, have a negative effect on them, or are likely to take damage or have a negative effect applied in the next few seconds, Renewing Undeath.
-This applies a free purge when you consume a corpse, applies a heal over time, and is a nice sized medium heal.
-Even if there’s no corpse to consume, if multiple players are missing health this is not a bad choice to cast.
+- Undeath.
+If there’s a corpse under someone in your group, or they are either missing health, or are likely to take damage in the next few seconds, Renewing Undeath.
+This applies a heal over time, and is a nice sized medium heal.
+Even if there’s no corpse to consume, if multiple players are missing health this is your spammable.

 - Keep your healing ghost up.
 If it’s down, or if will go down in the next few seconds and you have a spare cycle, renew the ghost.
 In many situations you will want to ensure that the ghost leaves a corpse to proc Renewing Undeath – especially while on siege or a ram, so work out your timing as best you can.